codeigniter4/CodeIgniter4/user_guide_src/source/libraries/file_collections.rst

 .. literalinclude:: files/014.php

-Now you may use the ``ConfigCollection`` anywhere in your project to access all App Config files without having to re-call the collection methods every time.
+Now you may use the ``ConfigCollection`` anywhere in your project to access all PHP files in **app/Config/** without having to re-call the collection methods every time.

 set(array $files)
 =================